scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 1. The AS's SCION ingress router receives a SCION packet from the neighboring AS.
 2. The SCION router parses, validates, and authenticates the SCION header.
-3. The SCION router maps the egress interface ID in the current hop field of the SCION header to the destination "intra-protocol" address of the egress border router (where "intra-protocol" is the intra-domain forwarding protocol, e.g., MPLS or IP).
+3. The SCION router maps the egress interface ID in the current hop field of the SCION header to the destination address of the intra-domain protocol (e.g. MPLS or IP) on the egress border router.
-4. The packet is forwarded within the AS by routers and switches based on the "intra-protocol" header.
+4. The packet is forwarded within the AS by routers and switches based on the header of the intra-domain protocol.
-5. Upon receiving the packet, the SCION egress router strips off the "intra-protocol" header, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.
+5. Upon receiving the packet, the SCION egress router strips off the header of the intra-domain protocol, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.
 6. The last SCION router on the path forwards the packet to the packet's destination endpoint indicated by the field `DstHostAddr` of [the Address Header](#address-header).

 ### Configuration